 Most frequently used English words with multiple meanings

-It’s vital to understand and recognise homophones and homonyms when in conversation with someone, because you wouldn’t want to mistakenly dress a chicken up in clothing, would you?
+It’s vital to understand and recognize homophones and homonyms when in conversation with someone because you wouldn’t want to mistakenly dress a chicken up in clothing, would you?

 What are Homonyms?

-Homonyms are words that are spelt the same and sound the same but mean something different.
-I’ve compiled a list of common homonyms below.
+Homonyms are words that are spelled the same and sound the same but mean something different.
+We’ve compiled a list of common homonyms below.